Steve Henshaw

 Steven J. Henshaw (2 April 1954 – 7 June 1989) was an English professional motorcycle racer and working motorcycle mechanic.

+Biography

 Born in Nottingham, East Midlands, Henshaw began racing at the nearby club circuit at Darley Moor in Derbyshire, progressing to circuits like Mallory Park and twice winning the Scarborough Gold Cup held at the Oliver's Mount race circuit.

 Henshaw's road racing career included racing on both street circuits and race circuits.
 His road race entries included a total of 23 appearances at the Isle of Man TT from 1981 to 1989.
 He made one appearance in the Grand Prix world championships finishing in 17th place at the 1983 British Grand Prix.

 Henshaw also made appearances in motor-racing films Silver Dream Racer and Space Riders.

 Henshaw died after an accident at Quarry Bends during the 1989 Isle of Man TT races.
 When trying to avoid fallen James Whitham, Henshaw and Mike Seward touched trying to avoid the debris, and Henshaw was killed instantly in the crash.
-Henshaw was married to Val.